isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 -----Special consideration is given to total loss of function in both hands, both wrists, left ankle drop-----

 -----That one!
 That's all I can think of.
-Physical function was the problem… but that not possible...
+Physical function was the problem... but that not possible...

 I thought about what the “physical reasons” could be.